taxisuper/frontend/readme.md

 In the function `mapStateToProps` we pick up `filters`and `tweets`, thus, here we have everything we need.
 Make a utility function `getViewTweets(tweets, filters)` that returns an array of all the tweets that match one or more of the active filters.
 If there are no active filters, the function should return the 100 most recent tweets, as before.
-Inside `mapStateToProps`, instead of returning a sliced array of tweets, use you newly created utility-function to return the "view" tweets.
+Inside `mapStateToProps`, instead of returning a sliced array of tweets, use your newly created utility-function to return the "view" tweets.
 Hint: It might be an idea to create a filter with a high match rate, so that you can quicly see if your implementation is correct.
 For instance:
 ```